 - Top, right: electricity coming into the saw.

 Wet tile saws can have a pump or not.
 Since this model does not have a pump, you can see the electrical cord that is not being used towards the top-center of the picture.Continue to 3 of 9 below.

 Place Bucket for Waste Water Draning From Saw

 Even though this bird's eye view image looks like a giant spaghetti mess of hoses, it's all really very simple.
 It's just one, long garden hose with one end attached to the saw and the other end in the bucket.
-It looks so complicated because I wasn't willing to cut my full-length garden hose just for the temporary purpose of... hooking to the saw.Continue to 4 of 9 below.
+It looks so complicated because we weren't willing to cut our full-length garden hose just for the temporary purpose of hooking to the saw.Continue to 4 of 9 below.

 04 of 09

 Make a Drip Loop in Saw's Electrical Cord

 Electrical safety is a huge part of using a wet tile saw.
 There are only a few remodeling tools where you want to have water and electricity in such close proximity.
 Ordinarily, you wish to keep the two as far apart as possible.